AvolitesLtd/TitanManual/docs/timelines.md

 [cue-lists](./cue-lists/cue-list-timing.md#running-a-cue-list-to-timecode), but Timeline
 recording allows much easier creation and editing of a timed show.

-Timelines are stored on a handle using the /<Record/> button in a similar way to a cue or cue list - they can be built either from playbacks you have already recorded, or by creating new playbacks as you go along.
+Timelines are stored on a handle using the \<Record\> button in a similar way to a cue or cue list - they can be built either from playbacks you have already recorded, or by creating new playbacks as you go along.
 You can record actions in real time by operating the console or by adding them manually at specific times.
 You can think of a timeline as an automatic replay system to push the faders and buttons on the console.
 The actions recorded in a timeline are called **triggers**.

 Once you have recorded a timeline there is a **Timeline View** window to show and edit the triggers -  press \<Open/View\> then the **select button** of the handle containing the timeline, or tap the playback legend area above the fader.
+The view also opens automatically when you record a new timeline.

 ![Playback View of Timeline](/docs/images/Timeline-Window.png)